 - 44. The City's Police Department is effectively managed and is responsive to current community needs. - 45.
 LAFCO's 2012 MSR on Law Enforcement noted the following: "The planning and delivery of local law enforcement services are generally guided by qualitative goals outlined in the six affected agencies' general plans.
 Measuring the achievement of these goals would be strengthened by each affected local agency establishing quantitative standards to help track performance and inform decision-making as it relates to current and future resource needs."
 This recommendation remains pertinent to the City of Calistoga. - 46.
 LAFCO's 2012 MSR on Law Enforcement noted the following: "Calistoga and St. Helena's geographic and socioeconomic similarities suggest there may be viable opportunities to share and/or combine resources in delivering law enforcement services within their respective jurisdictions.
 This includes back-officing dispatch and animal control services."
 This recommendation remains pertinent to the City of Calistoga. - 47.
-LAFCO's 2012 MSR on Law Enforcement noted the following: "It would also seem appropriate for Calistoga and St. Helena, given the costs and related challenges associated with sustaining relatively small stand-alone departments, to consider the merits of structural alternatives in providing law enforcement services.
-This includes based on a cursory review the two affected local agencies exploring the feasibilities of forming a joint-powers authority with one another and/or one or both agencies contracting with County Sheriff."
-This recommendation remains pertinent to the City of Calistoga. - 48.
 LAFCO's 2012 MSR on Law Enforcement noted the following: "Visitors are an integral component in supporting Napa County's economy as evident by sales and transient-occupancy tax revenues and create additional and fluid demands on all six local law enforcement agencies."
-This determination remains pertinent to the City of Calistoga. - 49.
+This determination remains pertinent to the City of Calistoga. - 48.
 Crime statistics on the Police Department website have not been updated since 2009.
-It is recommended that the Police Department website be updated to provide a link to its recent crime statistics either at the FBI or in the City's Annual Audited Financial Report. - 50.
+It is recommended that the Police Department website be updated to provide a link to its recent crime statistics either at the FBI or in the City's Annual Audited Financial Report. - 49.
 In 2015, the police Department received 9,592 calls for service.
 This is an exceedingly high number of annual service calls relative to Calistoga's geographic and population size.
-It is also recommended that prior to the next MSR (expected in 2021), the Police Department provide a brief (1-page) study to LAFCO that explains why the City experiences such a high number of annual service calls. - 51.
+It is also recommended that prior to the next MSR (expected in 2021), the Police Department provides a brief (1-page) study to LAFCO that explains why the City experiences such a high number of annual service calls. - 50.
 In 2014 the Department reported a total of 76 crimes to the FBI and this represents 14.4 crimes per thousand persons on an annual basis.
-This is significantly lower than the statewide average of 287 crimes per 1,000 persons. - 52.
+This is significantly lower than the statewide average of 287 crimes per 1,000 persons. - 51.
 LAFCO's 2012 Law Enforcement MSR noted that "It would seem appropriate for Calistoga and St. Helena, given the costs and related challenges associated with sustaining relatively small stand-alone departments, to consider structural alternatives in providing law enforcement services.
-This includes based on a cursory review of potential alternatives - the two affected local agencies exploring the feasibilities of forming a joint-powers authority with one another and/or one or both agencies contracting with County Sheriff."
+This includes based on a cursory review of potential alternatives the two affected local agencies exploring the feasibilities of forming a joint-powers authority with one another and/or one or both agencies contracting with County Sheriff."
 This recommendation remains relevant to the City of Calistoga.
 Furthermore, it is recommended that the Calistoga Police Chief work with the St. Helena Police Chief to submit a brief (two-pages) joint analysis of this issue to LAFCO prior to the next City MSR expected in the year 2021.